 Johann Elias Ridinger (Ulm 1698 – Augsburg 1767).
 Malicious Flattery is finally disclosed and defeated.
 Two dogs, a little monkey, tom-cat, and parrot populate the room of a rich idler.
 Then to the dismay of the others the tom-cat forgets himself and cajoles the plumage of the parrot.
 Later the tom-cat has to die.
 Etching with engraving.
 (1744.)
 Inscribed: J El Ridinger inv. fec. et excud., otherwise as above in German, Latin, and French.
 13⅛ × 9¾ in (33.4 × 24.6 cm).

 Thienemann + Schwarz 776; Metzner-Raabe, Illustr.
 Fabelbuch, 1998, vol. II (Bodemann), 123.I. – Sheet 12 of the intellectually as optically exceedingly charming “Instructive Fables from the Animal Kingdom for Improvement of the Manners and especially for Instruction of the Youth”.

-In the 2nd half of the 19th century mounted on bluish-grey laid paper of the early 18th century with watermark SICKTE (the von Veltheim paper mill there) together with Jumping Horse Heawood 2790 (Germany 18th Cent.
-Esp. in Doppelmayr, Sonnen-Uhren, Nuremberg 1719) on which it is laid on loosely now. – The wide white platemark with fine to wider margin on all sides. – Marvelous early impression.
+Once having been mounted onto bluish-grey laid paper of the early 18th cent. watermarked SICKTE (the von Veltheim paper mill there) along with the Jumping Horse Heawood 2790 (Germany 18th Cent.
+Esp. in Doppelmayr, Sonnen-Uhren, Nuremberg 1719), upon which it now lies loosely. – The wide white platemark with fine to wider margin on all sides. – Marvelous early impression.

 Offer no. 12,509 | price on application

 More plates from the Fables set :

 The Fable belongs to the Artist as to the Poet,